 • CPR: Catch, Photo, and Release alive only.

 • NTXKC is only allowing Ketch boards and measuring devices.
 You can use the Ketch Karbonate or metal Ketch boards.

 • Competitors must use their own measuring device.
-If you lose yours, you will need to notify the td your situation before you use a borrow board.
+If you lose yours, you will need to notify the td your situation before you use a borrowed board.

 • Your device may be checked by staff at any time.

 • If the judge cannot clearly see the markings, that fish will not be scored.
 At a minimum ¼ inch increments need to be visible.

 • NTXKC is a mouth closed tournament.
 All pictures with open mouths will be deducted 1/4".
 If all 5 of your submissions are open mouth, you will be dq'd.